The World Health Organization and UNICEF

 interaction.
 Participant samples selected for genetics studies consisted

-the parents or even a multigenerational set of relatives; most samples represented many different families.
+of affected children, their siblings, and, in some cases, the parents or even a multigenerational set of relatives; most samples represented many different families.

 disorders is to study the disorder within individual families.
 If there